Check out the video or the following topics to fix your controller.

 If the previous solutions didn't get your controller connected to the console, your controller needs to be replaced.

 Repair or warranty questions?
-See Xbox warranty and registration FAQ.
+See Microsoft Complete for Xbox One with Accidental Damage Coverage.

 Thanks for your feedback!